Updated June 2026

 |---|---|

 #7.
-ASICS Gel-Kayano 32 โ Best for Overpronation with IT Band Syndrome
+ASICS Gel-Kayano 32 — Best for Overpronation with IT Band Syndrome

-The Kayano 32 is for ITBS runners who have confirmed overpronation contributing to their IT band issues โ its 4D Guidance System provides adaptive stability that changes in real time as you fatigue during runs.
-Best for: confirmed overpronators with concurrent ITBS.
+The Kayano 32 is built for ITBS runners who have confirmed overpronation.
+Its 4D Guidance System provides adaptive stability that adjusts in real time as your form deteriorates during long runs — exactly when IT band tension peaks.

 | Spec | ASICS Gel-Kayano 32 |